-Exemplary In addition to meeting the requirements for Accomplished Accomplished is the expected level of performance.
-Developing Ineffective The principal seeks and The principal fosters the The principal inconsistently The principal demonstrates effectively engages success of all students by communicates and/or inadequate and/or stakeholders in order to communicating and infrequently collaborates with detrimental communication or promote the success of all collaborating effectively with stakeholders. collaboration with students through productive stakeholders. stakeholders. and frequent communication.
+Exemplary In addition to meeting the requirements for Accomplished ' I is the expected level of performance I Ineffective The principal seeks and The principal fosters the The principal inconsistently The principal demonstrates effectively engages success of all students by communicates and/or inadequate and/or stakeholders in order to stakeholders in order to communicating and detrimental communication or promote the success of all collaborating effectively with stakeholders. collaboration with students through productive stakeholders. stakeholders. and frequent communication.
 Comments Click here to Comments Click here to Comments Click here to Comments Click here to enter text. enter text. enter text. enter text.